Kavala: Antiquity

-Roman Era
+Roman and Byzantine Era

 The military Roman road Via Egnatia passed through the city and helped commerce to flourish.
 It became a Roman civitas in 168 BC, and was a base for Brutus and Cassius in 42 BC, before their defeat in the Battle of Philippi.

 The Apostle Paul landed at Neapolis during his first voyage to Europe.

-Middle Ages

 In the 6th century, Byzantine emperor Justinian I, an Illyrian from Taor, Dardania (Procopius), fortified the city in an effort to protect it from barbarian raids.
 In later Byzantine times the city was called "Christo(u)polis" (Χριστούπολις, "city of Christ") and belonged initially to the theme of Macedonia and later to the Theme of Strymon.
 The first surviving mention of the new name is in a taktikon of the early 9th century.
 The city is also mentioned in the "Life of St. Gregory of Dekapolis".
 In the 8th and 9th centuries, Bulgarian attacks forced the Byzantines to reorganise the defence of the area, giving great care to Christoupolis with fortifications and a notable garrison.
 The city remained under Byzantine control and in 837 Byzantine armed forces from Christoupolis under the command of Caesar Alexius Moselie stopped Bulgarian raids in the plain of Philippoi.

-At about 830-840 AD dates a Greek inscription on the walls of a defensive tower of the fortifications of the city, still visible today, and in 926, according to another inscription (nowadays in the archaeological museum of Kavala), the General of the Theme of Strymon Vasilios Klaudon, restored the "fallen and damaged" defensive walls.
+At about 830–840 AD dates a Greek inscription on the walls of a defensive tower of the fortifications of the city, still visible today, and in 926, according to another inscription (nowadays in the archaeological museum of Kavala), the General of the Theme of Strymon Vasilios Klaudon, restored the "fallen and damaged" defensive walls.

 In the mid of the 12th century the Arab geographer Edrisi visited Christoupolis and described it as a well fortified city and a center of sea trade.
 According to another inscription, also nowadays in the archaeological museum of Kavala, the Normans probably burnt the city in 1185, after they captured first Thessaloniki.
 Some years later, the city fell to the hands of the Lombards, after the Fourth Crusade and was liberated again by the leader of the state of Epirus, Theodorus Komnenos, in 1225.

 In 1302, the Catalans failed to capture the city.
 In order to prevent them from coming back, the Byzantine emperor Andronikos III Palaiologos built a new long defensive wall.
 In 1357 two Byzantine officers and brothers, Alexios and John, controlled the city and its territory.
 Excavations have revealed the ruins of an early Byzantine basilica under an Ottoman mosque in the Old Town.
 It was used until the late Byzantine era.